 Hatem Shares His Secrets

 Hatem El Akad is a copywriter, drummer, advertising nerd, voice-over talent and empathetic human.
 Everything from the advertising culture to the music industry has an impact on all of us, especially Hatem.
 He wanted to have a career that allowed him to make real changes in this world.
 So he enrolled at Miami Ad School.
-His ideas are so remarkable that he is the world’s most awarded creative at Miami Ad School.
-Read below why he picked M.AD.
-What he learned.
-And see his award winning ideas.
+Now, he's a Senior Copywriter at MullenLowe US.

 How would you describe Miami Ad School to a five year old?

 Hatem: Before I begin, I want to take a second to say that I am honored to be featured in this interview, and a big thank you to everyone who helped make this even happen.
 I would describe the school as the playground where fun can get you to work, and where work is actually fun.
 The place you go to discover the real you, and the creative in you.

 What were you doing before you went to M.AD and what motivated you to go?

 Hatem: I was a drummer and an English and Arabic creative copywriter/voice-over talent, working in several agencies and companies including JWT and Drive Dentsu.

 This school is the talk of town back where I'm from, Egypt.
 All the creatives know of it.
 The two biggest creative directors in the Middle East graduated from Miami Ad School, Ali Ali and Hisham Kharma.

 I decided to go to M.AD because I would look at the work produced abroad and I think "Why couldn't I think of that?"
 Or "How did they think of that?"